 About 8% of children and adults suffer from the sneezing, itching, and runny nose caused by hay fever.
-At Parkway ENT and Allergy, PA, David Sycamore, MD, has helped many patients find relief with allergy testing and individualized treatment such as allergy shots or sublingual immunotherapy.
+At Parkway ENT and Allergy, PA, David Sycamore, MD and his team have helped many patients find relief with allergy testing and individualized treatment such as allergy shots or sublingual immunotherapy.
 If you or your child struggle with allergy symptoms, call the office in Katy, Texas, or schedule an appointment online.

 Allergies begin when your immune system reacts to a safe substance and labels it as a danger to your body.
 Every time you breathe in that substance in the future, your immune system releases chemicals that cause an allergic reaction.